jimfinnis/ChatCitizen/README.md

 * Line of sight for audibility?
 * Extensions to the tags to allow an NPC to be given orders or suggestions, or extract and use server data (such as time, players etc.)
-* Scripting language
-** probably through JSR-223 and Javascript (ugh).
+* Scripting language, probably through JSR-223 and Javascript (ugh).
-** This will need some way of getting at bot properties, including the server properties alluded to above
+This will need some way of getting at bot properties, including the server properties alluded to above
-** and some way of actually doing stuff by connecting to Citizens API.
+* Some way of actually doing stuff by connecting to Citizens API.
-** Also support for other APIs such as NPCDestinations, Sentinel.
+* Also support for other APIs such as NPCDestinations, Sentinel.
-* It would be nice if ChatterBean used a more recent AIML spec (and I think there are a few bugs in there)

 And above all
 * **Some nice bots (you can help with this!)**